eed3si9n/herding-cats/docs/07/a.md

 `StateT` is a monad transformer, a type constructor for other datatypes.
-`State` partially applies `StateT` with `Trampoline`, which emulates call stack in-memory to prevent stackoverflow.
+`State` partially applies `StateT` with `Trampoline`, which emulates a call stack with heap memory to prevent overflow.
 Here's the definition of `StateT`:

 ```scala